DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Derived from Bill Status XML action codes, 110th–117th Congresses.
 Dashed lines mark institutional gates; dashed arrows indicate failure transitions.

 Every bill accumulates institutional veto points.
-This layer records them as an ordered stack.
+This layer records them as an ordered stack—the full sequence of gates a bill has cleared.

-Each bill accumulates committee gates, Rules gates (House only), chamber gates, conference gates, and enrollment gates.
+Each bill accumulates committee gates, Rules gates (House only—the Rules Committee sets the terms for floor debate), chamber gates, conference gates, and enrollment gates.
 For each bill, this gate sequence is deterministically inferred from the state machine transitions—not coded by hand, not estimated from partial records.

 This lets you compare the obstacle courses different bills face.
 You can measure gate density (how many institutional veto points a bill accumulates), gate sequencing (the order in which constraints are encountered), and procedural bottlenecks (where bills stall and for how long).
 Not ideologically.
 Mechanically.

 Gate stacks open direct measurement of phenomena central to theories of congressional gridlock.
 Has gridlock increased primarily because legislators disagree more, or because the procedural machinery has grown more complex?
 Do bills fail because they lack majority support, or because they are trapped behind procedural bottlenecks?
-The gate stack layer allows that decomposition, separating preference-based failure from procedure-based failure in a way that was not previously measurable in systematic form.
+These are different mechanisms—preference-based versus procedure-based—and the gate stack layer allows that decomposition in a way that was not previously measurable in systematic form.

 When Congress amends a bill, it is not just "changing the bill."
 Different amendments do different things—some insert new language, some delete existing language, some replace entire sections with new text, some amend other amendments.
-The database records every one of these operations as a node in a directed graph, with edges connecting each amendment to the text it modifies and to the other amendments it relates to.
+Think of the result as a family tree: text has parents and children.
+If an amendment kills a paragraph, that line of the tree ends.
+If it modifies text, the tree branches.
+The database records every one of these operations as a node in a directed acyclic graph (a DAG—because amendments can only apply to prior text, the graph has no cycles), with edges connecting each amendment to the text it modifies and to the other amendments it relates to.
+The graph is acyclic because amendments can only apply to prior text—you cannot amend something that does not yet exist.

 Amendment operations are parsed directly from GPO Legislative XML, where insertions, deletions, replacements, and redesignations are explicitly marked using structured XML elements.
 From this graph, the system computes node-level mutation (which specific text nodes were altered), overwrite ratios (what fraction of base text was replaced versus preserved), replacement depth (how many layers of amendment-on-amendment exist), and branching factor (how many competing amendments target the same text).